calaldees/teachingWorkshops/teacherEducation/ks5.md

     * 4 to 5 hours a week contact? (over 36 weeks)
     * A single A-Level year-group is 25% of a teachers full-time timetable
         * With both 12 and 13 that is 50% of a timetable
+        * (See co-teaching resources later for teaching AS and A2 together)

 AQA Module Weight